eduvinicius/eduvinicius/README.md

 ### Hey, guys!
 My name is Eduardo Vinicius!

-- 🔭 I'm currently studying Analysis and System Development.
+- 🔭 Analysis and System Development.
 - 🌱 I'm studying some technologies like Typescript, React, Angular and NodeJs.
 - ▶  I'm a Front-End Developer!
 - 👨‍💻 I'm here because i wanna  learn with everyone.
 I hope i can do my best in this new journey!